kanaka/mal/process/guide.md

   their printed representations (the reverse of the reader).
 The `PRINT` function in the main program should call `pr_str` with print_readably set to true.

+* Add error checking to your reader functions to make sure parens are properly matched.
+Catch and print these errors in your main loop.
+If your language does not have try/catch style bubble up exception handling, then you will need to add explicit error handling to your code to catch and pass on errors without crashing.

+* Add support for reader macros which are forms that are transformed into other forms during the read phase.
+Refer to `tests/step1_read_print.mal` for the form that these macros should take (they are just simple transformations of the token stream).

 * Add support for the other mal types: keyword, vector, hash-map.
   * keyword: a keyword is a token that begins with a colon.
 A keyword